sustrik/ribosome/README.md

 ## Command line

 The generator is called 'ribosome'.
 It takes two arguments.
-The script file, also known as DNA file, and the data file in JSON or XML format:
+The script file, also known as DNA file, and the data file in JSON, YAML or XML format:

 ```
 $ ribosome foo.dna bar.json